lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/water-adsorption-in-silica.rst

     Use the same protocole as the one implemented in this tutorial to add water molecules to a Zif-8 nanoporous material.
-A snapshot of the system with a few water molecules is presented on the right.
+A snapshot of the system with a few water molecules is shown on the right.

+..  container:: justify

     Download the initial Zif-8 |Zif-8-structure|,
     the |Zif-8-parameters| file, and this
     new |water-template|.
 The ZIF-8 structure is made of 7 atom types (C1, C2, C3, H2, H3, N, Zn), connected
     by bonds, angles, dihedrals, and impropers.
-It uses the same *pair_style* as water, so there is no need to use the *hybrid* functionality (see the hints below).
+It uses the same *pair_style* as water,
+    so there is no need to use *hybrid pair_style*.

-    Note that, here, water occupies the atom types 1 and 2, instead of 3 and 4 in the case of SiO2.

-.. admonition:: Hints
-    :class: info

-    Use the following parameters to start your LAMMPS input file.
+    Your *input* file should start like that:

 ..  code-block:: lammps

     units real
     atom_style full
     boundary p p p
     bond_style harmonic
     angle_style harmonic
     dihedral_style charmm
     improper_style harmonic

     pair_style lj/cut/tip4p/long 1 2 1 1 0.105 14.0
     kspace_style pppm/tip4p 1.0e-5

     special_bonds lj 0.0 0.0 0.5 coul 0.0 0.0 0.833

+..  container:: justify

+    Note that, here, water occupies the atom types 1 and 2, instead of 3 and 4 in the case of SiO2.

 .. |Zif-8-structure| raw:: html